 Jesus and the Bible have a lot to say about good ways of being “selfish”.
 Bill unpacks this and more of Angelica’s story in his book Your Best Life in Jesus’ Easy Yoke.
 (See pp. 149-170)

-Join Bill & Kristi as they vulnerably share from their own experience identifying and correcting this threat to harmony in their family.
+Join Bill & Kristi as they vulnerably share in this post’s companion podcast episode from their own experience identifying and correcting this threat to harmony in their family.